aws/amazon-sagemaker-examples/training/distributed_training/pytorch/README.md

 When using one of the ipynb notebooks within the folders of this directory please make sure to use the `./shared-scripts/` directory as the source directory when submitting a job.

-For example, if one wanted to submit a Sagemaker job using the `model_parallel_v2/llama_v2/smp-finetuning-llama-fsdp-tp.ipynb` notebook, they would have to copy that notebook within the `./shared-scripts/` directory to make sure it can access all the accompanied files.

 ### Sagemaker Distributed Data Parallelism

 Data parallelism examples are in the `./data_parallel/` directory.